Nrgeup/DBQA/README.md

 ## Introduction

-This task is mainly based on the NLPCC 2017 DBQA task.
-Given a question and its corresponding documentation, Build a DBQA system to select one or more sentences from the document as a suitable answer.
+This task is mainly based on the DQQA task of NLPCC 2017.
+Given a question and its corresponding document, a DBQA system is built to select one or more sentences from the document as the appropriate answer.

 ## Mothods

-In this project, we have implemented two models:
+In this project, we implemented two models:

 1. The first is a pairwise model which based on the CNN representation (CNN_pairwise):